Community Service Committee

 Disability Service Committee

 Committee members have an opportunity to participate in the long-history of our Club’s focus and service of helping others maintain a relatively normal lifestyle, no matter what their ability.
 Our Club’s history with Glendale Feilbach Elementary School and the Ability Center have created regularly promoted committee and club projects.
 Among them last year included a day at the Toledo Zoo and the Toledo Museum of Art day at the Glass Pavilion.
 This committee manages all grant requests for any type of disability and meets 6-8 times a year.
 The Disability Service Committee studies the needs and challenges of the disabled community and recommends steps and procedures to provide solutions.

 International Service Committee

 The ISC committee manages grant requests and projects that have an international impact.
 The committee also works with the Engineers Without Borders-UT Chapter; stays connected with our club’s district 6600 through MESA (Medical Equipment Supplies Abroad) and most recently spearheaded a furniture drive that assists international students at UT with their move into our community.
 As part of our Club’s Centennial Projects, the ISC has adopted three rural villages in Honduras and has committed to long-term development in this area.
 The ISC holds 4-5 meetings per year.
-Using the worldwide Rotary resources this committee involves every member in advancing International understanding, goodwill, and peace.
+Using the worldwide Rotary resources, this committee involves every member in advancing the International understanding, goodwill, and peace.

 Youth Service Committee